Davey Johnson: Baltimore Orioles

-However, Johnson and Orioles owner Peter Angelos never got along.
+Johnson and Orioles owner Peter Angelos never got along.
 In fact, the two men almost never spoke to each other.
-The end reportedly came when Johnson fined Roberto Alomar for skipping a team banquet in April 1997 and an exhibition game against the AAA Rochester Red Wings during the 1997 All-Star Break.
+The end reportedly came when Johnson fined Roberto Alomar for skipping a team banquet in April 1997 and an exhibition game against the Triple-A Rochester Red Wings during the 1997 All-Star Break.
 Johnson ordered Alomar to pay the fine by making out a check to a charity for which his wife served as a fundraiser.
 However, Alomar donated the money to another charity after players' union lawyers advised him of the possible conflict of interest.
-In negotiations after the season, Angelos let it be known that he was considering firing Johnson for the Alomar fine, believing his conduct to not be appropriate.
-Johnson was prepared to admit he had made an error in judgment regarding the fine, but Angelos demanded Johnson admit he had acted recklessly in not leaving the decision to him, which presumably would have given Angelos grounds to fire Johnson for cause.
+In negotiations after the season, Angelos let it be known that he considered Johnson's handling of the Alomar fine to be grossly inappropriate, enough to be a fireable offense.
+Johnson was prepared to admit he had made an error in judgment regarding the fine, but Angelos demanded Johnson admit he had acted recklessly in not leaving the decision to him.
+Presumably, such an admission would have given Angelos grounds to fire Johnson for cause.
 Johnson refused to do so.
 Johnson had doubts over whether he would return for the final year of his contract (saying as much eight days after the Orioles had lost on October 15), and a spirited 90-minute phone call between Johnson and Angelos a week later was the last time they spoke to each other.
 He offered his resignation by fax (after failing to reach Angelos by phone), which Angelos accepted on the same day that Johnson was named American League Manager of the Year on November 5.
 Johnson did not express bitterness with his time in Baltimore, although Angelos released the text of his response letter to the resignation, stating that Johnson's letter "fails to recognize the real issue posed by your imposition and handling of the Alomar fine and your divisive statement to the press in July that unless the Orioles got to the World Series, you would not be permitted to return ...
 Your own actions and conduct, not mine, have produced the fulfillment of your prophecy."

-The Orioles hired his pitching coach in Ray Miller (who Angelos had hired after ordering Pat Dobson to be removed after the 1996 season), but the team would not have another winning season, let alone garner a postseason berth, until 2012.
+The Orioles promoted pitching coach Ray Miller (who Angelos had hired after ordering Pat Dobson to be removed after the 1996 season), but the team did not have another winning season, let alone win a postseason berth until 2012.
 As Orioles manager, Johnson logged a winning percentage of .574.